 - Guy's and St Thomas's Hospitals, NHS Trust, UK

 - Guest Researcher, National Institutes of Health, USA

 David JA Goldsmith, MA, FRCP

-The most common cause of death in chronic kidney disease (CKD) patients is cardiovascular disease (CVD), often related to sudden cardiac death.
+The most common cause of death in chronic kidney disease (CKD) patients is cardiovascular disease (CVD), often related to sudden cardiac death (SCD).
 (See "Myocardial dysfunction in end-stage renal disease" and "Evaluation of sudden cardiac arrest and sudden cardiac death in dialysis patients".)

-It is hypothesized that sudden cardiac death is related, at least in part, to excess vascular calcification (VC), particularly in the form of extensive coronary artery calcification (CAC) affecting epicardial and smaller arteries [1-4].
+It is hypothesized that SCD is related, at least in part, to excess vascular calcification (VC), particularly in the form of extensive coronary artery calcification (CAC) affecting epicardial and smaller arteries [1-4].
 (See "Patient survival and maintenance dialysis" and "Diagnostic and prognostic implications of coronary artery calcification detected by computed tomography".)